Western Civilization I

 What You'll Learn

-Compare and contrast early and contemporary Western cultures.
+Compare and contrast early Western societies.

 Examine the secularization of religious authority to develop a deeper understanding of the political underpinnings of the Medieval world.